matthras/tsp-art-python/README.md

 * the console should show something similar to a progress bar, showing each iteration on a new line
 * a window will pop up and show the dots arranging themselves
 * closing aforementioned window will finish the script, and you should see two new files in the `images` folder:
-  * `figure-stipple.png` which is a stippled version of your original image, and
+  * `figure-1024-stipple.png` which is a stippled version of your original image, and
-  * `figure-stipple.tsp` which is a record of the coordinates of each of the points.
+  * `figure-1024-stipple.tsp` which is a record of the coordinates of each of the points.
 This is the file we need for the next step.

+Note: `1024` refers to the number of dots used, assuming you use the initial settings as given.
+If you change this number, the resulting filenames will also have their numbers changed.
+This is to make it easier to experiment with different numbers of dots without constantly having to delete the old files.

 ## 3. Acquiring & Drawing the TSP Solution